 Expect these states to fluctuate, to alternate.
 For this path is not a straight line.

 Expect these states to fluctuate, to alternate.
 For this path is not a straight line.
 You’ll gain new ground, then lose what you found.
-Occasionally, we’ll wonder if what we experienced was real.
+Occasionally, you’ll wonder if what you experienced was real.
 We have to battle our way through these periods where we feel thrown back into an old state before the new one has fully taken hold.

 But every battle matters.
 They are milestones we’re crossing that make it possible to attain a new way of living that’s secure and permanent.
 As we grow, we’ll get lost less and less often.
 Until one day, self-realization will be ours.
 Then happiness will be our new normal.
 That’s the promise of what it means to evolve and resolve our splits.

-Adapted from various Pathwork Question and Answer (Q&A) sessions, and Pathwork Lecture #160: Conciliation of the Inner Split.
-“Where Does God Fit In” section adapted, in part, from The Path to the Real Self, Chapter 3: GOD, MAN AND THE UNIVERSE, by Eva Pierrakos.
+Adapted from Pathwork Guide Lecture #160: Conciliation of the Inner Split, and The Path to the Real Self, Chapter 3: God, Man and the Universe, by Eva Pierrakos.